datadotworld/slack-app/CONTRIBUTING.md

 #### 10. Deploy to heroku
     You can deploy to Heroku using the heroku deploy button but before that ensure you do the following:

+    At this point if you don't have your <heroku app base url> yet, it's okay to skip the environment variables that're dependent on it for now, but ensure you update once the app is created.

     1. Replace <ngrok url> with <heroku app base url> in your .env and slack app settings dashboard :

         a.
 DW Oauth Client redirect_url